CREATED FOR CONNECTION A Relationship Education Retreat for Couples

 Based on the book Hold Me Tight: Seven Conversations for a Lifetime of Love By Dr. Sue Johnson

 Hold Me Tight® is a registered trademark of Sue Johnson

-Please note, retreat will be canceled if minimum registration numbers are not met.
+Please note, the seminar will be canceled if minimum registration numbers are not met.
 You will be notified by e-mail of any cancellation.

-*NOTE: We also offer secular/non-faith based retreats as well.
-Non-Christian couples are welcome to attend this retreat or wait for our next secular retreat.
+*NOTE: We offer both secular/non-faith based as well as Christian seminars.
+All couples are welcome at both seminar formats.
 If you have any questions about this, please feel free to contact us.

 Keith has extensive experience working with diverse clients in a variety of settings including social service agencies, in-home therapy, college counseling centers, in-patient psychiatric hospitals, and crisis clinics.
 He has served in a variety of teaching and administrative positions in higher education.
 In working with clients, Keith maintains a focus on affect regulation and attachment issues, as well as a systems orientation to client concerns.
 Keith has a passion for working with couples and has extensive training in the most empirically validated couples therapy, emotionally focused couples therapy.
 He has conducted workshops on a variety of topics, but trains therapists most frequently on counselor ethics and the use of emotionally focused couples therapy.
 Keith currently serves on the AZBBHE Academic Review Committee for Marriage and Family Therapy.
 He earned his Bachelor’s in Psychology from Arizona State University and his Masters and Ph.D. in Marriage and Family Therapy from Purdue University.

 Sherrina Johnson, M.S., Licensed Marriage and Family Therapist at the Prescott Relationship Center